centosci/ocp4-docs/sops/cordoning_nodes_and_draining_pods.md

 Note: It might not switch to `NotReady` immediately, there maybe many pods still running.

-3. Evacuate the Pods using one of the following methods This will drain node `<node1>`, delete any local data, and ignore daemonsets, and give a period of 60 seconds for pods to drain gracefully.
+3. Evacuate the Pods from **worker nodes** using one of the following methods This will drain node `<node1>`, delete any local data, and ignore daemonsets, and give a period of 60 seconds for pods to drain gracefully.

 ```